Mediavine Review (Should You Make the Switch?)

 Session RPM = Income / Sessions * 1000

 The session RPM for my food blog has been hovering between $20 and $30.
-From what I gather in the Facebook group, this appears to be a pretty average RPM, a bit on the low side perhaps.
+From what I gather in the Facebook group, this appears to be a pretty average RPM, perhaps a bit on the low side.

 For my travel site, the session RPM hovers between $10 and $20, with the occasional days over $20.

-What’s also important is where the majority of your traffic is coming from.
+What’s also important is where most of your traffic comes from.
 If your audience is mainly US-based, your RPM will generally be higher.
 This is an issue with my travel site, which gets most of its traffic from Australia.

 But to give you an idea, if you have a site that attracts 50,000 sessions each month, your monthly ad revenue would be $1,000 based on a 20$ RPM.
 Similarly, if you can achieve a $30 RPM, your revenue would be $1,500.